Invite “Hometowns to Hollywood” to hit the road and come your way!

 - 60-minute Profile Presentation (60-min. presentation), $200.
 This involves a multimedia presentation and discussion of an actor’s early years, career highlights, and later accomplishments, as well as a discussion of his/her hometown and legacy.
 Presentations include photos, videos and/or audio clips.
 Optional memorabilia display offered at no additional cost.

 Biography: Dr. Annette Bochenek is an archivist, film historian, and avid scholar of Hollywood’s Golden Age.
 She manages the “Hometowns to Hollywood” blog, in which she profiles her trips to the hometowns of classic Hollywood stars.
 She also hosts a film series by the same name.
-She has been featured on Turner Classic Movies and is president of TCM Backlot Chicago.
+She has been featured on Turner Classic Movies and is president of the Windy City Film Fanatics.
 A regular columnist for Turner Classic Movies, Classic Movie Hub and Silent Film Quarterly, her articles have also appeared in Nostalgia Digest, The Dark Pages Film Noir Newsletter, and Chicago Art Deco Society Magazine.